East Aurora Union Free School District

 East Aurora Union Free School District is a school district in East Aurora, New York, United States.
 The superintendent is Brian Russ.
 The district operates three schools: East Aurora High School, East Aurora Middle School, and Parkdale Elementary School.

+East Aurora Schools have been recognized by the National Blue Ribbon Schools Program.
+The Middle School in 2012 and the High School in 2017.

 Administration

 The district offices are located at 430 Main Street.
 The current superintendent is Brian Russ.